vegan sandwich cookies

 I’ve mentioned my vegan Supper Club before when I made vegan chocolate cupcakes.
 Well…I needed a quick and easy vegan treat to bring that would fit the theme (Spring is near, I wrote this post a month ago).
 So I turned my daisy topped cookie pops (HERE) into vegan treats.
 I’ve been working on a vegan version of my cookies, and my first batch spread a wee bit too much.
 So I’ll keep at it!
-In the interim, these are simple store-bought cookies.
-So bear with me til I perfect my homemade version!
+In the interim, these are simple store-bought cookies that I turned into vegan sandwich cookies.

 As I always say when I make vegan sweets, please correct me if I am wrong about store-bought things I think are vegan!
 I read ingredients carefully and research each item I use, but internet research isn’t always reliable and it’s possible I miss some hidden non-vegan ingredients.
 So I will heartily accept critique and correction.